serverless/dashboard/docs/faq/auth.md

 Only org owners can add other users and access payment information.

 **What is an Org Token?
-How do I configure automated deployments in a CI/CD system?
-Who can configure CI/CD systems.**
+How do I configure automated deployments in a CI/CD system?**

 An org token is a token that organization owners can use to configure an automated deployment system.
 To configure deployment in these system, do the following.